toinbox/simplerelay/COMPATIBILITY.md

 Central list of devices, software, and systems that work with SimpleRelay as SMTP relay on your LAN.

 All examples assume SimpleRelay running at `192.168.1.50` port `2525`.

-Sender/From address must match the provider email configured in SimpleRelay (e.g. `you@gmail.com`).
+> **From / Sender address** must match the provider email configured in SimpleRelay (e.g. `you@gmail.com`).

-> **Important:** Every device must set its From/Sender address to the exact email of the provider configured in SimpleRelay.
 If the From address doesn't match, SimpleRelay won't route the message.

+> **Recipient / To address** is configured in each device's own notification settings.
+SimpleRelay relays to any recipient - it only checks that the From address matches your configured provider.

 > **Port note:** Some devices only support port 25.
 Remap in `docker-compose.yml`: change `"2525:2525"` to `"25:2525"`.